Web Dashboard (Experimental)

 aoe serve --remote): Encrypted via HTTPS.
 Recommended for phone access. - Over Tailscale/WireGuard (

-aoe serve --host 0.0.0.0): The VPN encrypts traffic. - Read-only (
+aoe serve --host 0.0.0.0): The VPN encrypts traffic. - Behind a reverse proxy (

 aoe serve --remote --read-only): Monitor sessions without input capability.